sipeed/MaixPy/docs/doc/en/mllm/vlm_qwen3.md

 ### Model and Download Address

 MaixPy currently supports `Qwen3-VL-2B-Instruct-GPTQ-Int4-AX630C-P320-CTX448`.
-Due to the large model size, you need to download the model yourself and save it to the `/root/models directory`.
+Due to the large size of the model, you need to download the model manually and save it to the `/root/models` directory.

 > !!!
-IMPORTANT !!!
-IMPORTANT !!!
-The model MUST be saved in the `/root/models` directory, otherwise the model cannot be loaded.
-For example, the save path should be `/root/models/sipeed/Qwen3-VL-2B-Instruct-GPTQ-Int4-AX630C-P320-CTX448-maixcam2`
+Important !!!
+Important !!!
+The model must be saved in the `/root/models` directory; otherwise, some applications may fail to load it.
+For example, a valid save path is `/root/models/Qwen3-VL-2B-Instruct-GPTQ-Int4-AX630C-P320-CTX448-maixcam2`.

 * **2B**:
   * Memory Requirement: 2GiB CMM Memory.
 Please refer to the Memory Usage Documentation for memory explanation.